 Create an Estate Plan

 Thinking about the end of your life is never pleasant.
 Most of us would like to avoid thinking about our deaths.
 But failing to plan for this inevitability can have a lasting impact on the legacy you leave behind.
 Without estate planning in place, you lose the ability to control how your property will be distributed at your death.
 Moreover, you also allow others to determine how you cared for in your last days.
 However, with proper estate planning, you have the ability to control how these issues will be handled.
-As a skilled estate planning attorney, Clarksville estate planning attorney John Crow can properly design a strategy that meets all your estate planning goals.
+As a skilled estate planning attorney in Clarksville, John Crow can properly design a strategy that meets all your estate planning goals.

 What is Estate Planning?